mozilla-lockwise/lockbox-extension/docs/test-plan.md

 * Engineering confirms we are feature complete
 * a11y-review sign off
 * Sec review completed and sign off
 * All info is localized at least for a pre-defined set of locales
 * All telemetry requirements are in place
 * All the necessary PR and blog posts have been sent out

-## Overall Status
+## Timelines and Milestones

 Alpha - estimated Q3 timeline

 * July: lay the foundation for system add-on with embedded WebExtension development
 * August: begin secure storage and front-end editor design and implementation
-* September: finish editor and storage, implement lock/unlock, package for release
+* September: finish editor and storage, package for release

 Beta - estimated Q4 timeline

-* September: finish Firefox extension storage, front-end editor, and messaging
-* October: integrate/fork Firefox password save/fill mechanics
-* November: implement sync, mobile apps, and "first run" experiences
+* The team moves to 2 week sprints that include epics and user stories.
+* Tracking of these user stories and associated features to take place in Github issues
 * December: external "Beta" launch to public

 ## Testing Summary